springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-Errors can be summarized using a top level `errorSummary` property.
+Errors can be summarized using a top level `errorSummary` property (adjacent to the `fieldset` property).
 Each error in the errors array must point to the `id` of the respective input and repeat its `error` message:

 ```
 "errorSummary": {